Field Hearings: Fact Sheet on Purposes, Rules, Regulations, and Guidelines

 It may be necessary for staff to travel to the field location a day or more before the hearing to make certain administrative arrangements—including layout of tables and chairs for Members, witnesses, and the public, as well as setup of video or audio systems.
 Other advance preparations may include arrangements for security personnel and audio visual technicians.

-This report was originally written by [author name scrubbed], formerly an Analyst in American National Government at CRS.
-The listed authors have updated this report and are available to respond to inquiries on the subject.
+This report was originally written by Thomas P. Carr, formerly an Analyst in American National Government at CRS.
+The listed author has updated this report and is available to respond to inquiries from congressional clients on the subject.

 Footnotes